Reviewed by: HU Medical Review Board | Last review date: December 2019 | Last updated: November 2021

-Before, during and even after a migraine attack, a number of migraine sufferers report an overall lack of energy.
-In some, the tired feeling is a disabling migraine fatigue that interferes with daily activities and reduces the overall quality of life.
+Before, during, and even after a migraine attack, several people living with migraine report an overall lack of energy.
+For some, the tired feeling is a disabling fatigue that gets in the way of daily activities and reduces overall quality of life.

 What is fatigue?

-The Centers for Disease Control and Prevention consider it chronic fatigue syndrome when the fatigue is:
+The Centers for Disease Control and Prevention consider it chronic fatigue syndrome (CFS) when the tiredness is:

 - Not due to activity

 - A relatively new symptom and not a lifelong condition

 - Causes a significant reduction in previous levels of activities2

 For a diagnosis of CFS, three main symptoms must be present, including:2

 - Significantly lower ability to do activities that were easily done before the illness for 6 months or longer